kiplin-dev/emblem-generator-vue/README.md

 ### EmblemData

 EmblemData is an object that contains the options to generate an emblem.
-It contains the IDs of the selected foregrounds, backgrounds, colors and flips.
+It contains the IDs of the selected foregrounds, backgrounds, colors and flip flags.

 example:
 ```javascript